Cem Karakaş: Career

 In 2019, he founded Afendis Capital Management, a specialist investor in European food and pharmaceutical special situations.

+He is a board member in Sanovel Pharmaceuticals and hepsiburada, a NASDAQ-listed digital marketplace.

+He is also the chairperson of various bakery businesses in organic and gluten free space, namely Rudi's Organic in CO, USA and Promise Gluten Free in Ireland as well as Fresca Foods in CO, USA.

 Throughout his career, Karakaş has led around 150 mergers, acquisitions and corporate restructurings.